PanPraescribens/primitive-survival/README.md

  - Add mushrooms and meat to bait types
  - Investigate fishing in general - is it too easy?  too hard?

+Version 2.4 updates

+ - Changed 3rd person handheld fish so they're more like holding a lantern than a club.
+Changed 1st person to match somewhat.
+ - Fixed some minor z-fighting issues with fish.

 Version 2.3 updates